-Effective December 26, 1994, smoking shall be prohibited in all buildings, on all grounds, and in all vehicles owned or leased by the Omaha Public Schools.
+Smoking of any drugs, use of tobacco in any form, use of vapor products or alternative nicotine products shall be prohibited in all buildings, on all grounds, and in all vehicles owned or leased by the Omaha Public Schools.

 The Omaha Public Schools is committed to providing a safe and healthy environment for our students and staff.
-In keeping with this philosophy, we maintain a drug, alcohol and tobacco-free work and living environment, and prohibit weapons or firearms anywhere on the premises.
+In keeping with this philosophy, we maintain a drug, e-cigarette related products, alcohol, and tobacco free work and living environment, and prohibit weapons or firearms anywhere on the premises.
 This policy also applies to any visitors on District property.